BazzaCuda/ffmpegparams/README.md

 ~~I will deliver a pre-built release shortly (probably tomorrow), for those who are unable to build this project.~~

 As promised: https://github.com/BazzaCuda/ffmpegparams/releases

+It's been a real trip down memory lane writing code that's as bad as this (#FeelingNostalgic) - at some point I'm going to have to rewrite it as it's already starting to get annoying :D
+I'm tempted to go to the opposite extreme and completely over-engineer it, with polymorphism and dependency injection, etc., just for the fun of it!